Guardians of the Galaxy (soundtrack)

 The album topped the Billboard Top Soundtracks chart for 11 consecutive weeks and 16 weeks in total.
-As of April 2017, it has sold over 1.75 million copies in the United States alone, and has been certified Platinum by the RIAA.
+By April 2017, it has sold over 1.75 million copies in the United States alone.
+As of January 2023, it has been certified 3x Platinum by the RIAA.
 The album was the US's second best-selling soundtrack album of 2014, behind Disney's Frozen.

 Background

 In August 2013 the film's director, James Gunn, posted on his Facebook page that Tyler Bates would be composing the film's score.
 Gunn stated that Bates will write some of the score first so that he can film to the music, as opposed to scoring to the film.
 In February 2014, Gunn revealed that the film would incorporate songs from the 1960s and 1970s, such as "Hooked on a Feeling", on a mixtape in Quill's Walkman, which acts as a way for him to stay connected to the Earth, home, and family he lost.
 In May 2014, Gunn added that using the songs from the 60s and 70s were "cultural reference points", saying, "It's striking the balance throughout the whole movie, through something that is very unique, but also something that is easily accessible to people at the same time.
-The music and the Earth stuff is one of those touchstones that we have to remind us that, yeah, [Quill] is a real person from planet Earth who's just like you and me.
+The music and the Earth stuff is one of those touchstones that we have to remind us that, yeah, Quill is a real person from planet Earth who's just like you and me.
 Except that he's in this big outer space adventure."